srinivasan-dev/Ngx-Attendance-Calendar/README.md

 * `npm i`
 * Run `ng serve` for a dev server and running the demo app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* The demo app uses `json-server` module for enabling the url and filter funtionality.

-## Build the NgxMatTypeahead module
+## Build the NgxAttendanceLibrary module

-Run `ng build NgxMatTypeahead` to build the library.
-The build artifacts will be stored in the `dist/ngx-mat-typeahead` directory.
+Run `ng build NgxAttendanceLibrary` to build the library.
+The build artifacts will be stored in the `dist/ngx-attendance-library` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test NgxMatTypeahead` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test NgxAttendanceLibrary` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Credits

-This project is based on [ngx-typeahead](https://github.com/orizens/ngx-typeahead).
-I want to thank Oren Farhi from [Orizens](http://orizens.com) for open sourcing his project as it helped me to write my first simple Angular library.
-Also want to thanks entire [Angular](https://angular.io) team for creating this awesome framework.
+This project is based on [Ngx-Attendance-Calendar](https://github.com/srinivasanacg/Ngx-Attendance-Calendar).
+I want to thank entire [Angular](https://angular.io) team for creating this awesome framework.